iSaahilx/NSGA-II/README.md

 ### Pareto Front

-The file `pareto_front.png` shows the final Pareto front obtained from the NSGA‑II run.
-Each point corresponds to a non‑dominated portfolio characterized by its risk (x‑axis) and expected return (y‑axis).
+The file `pareto_front.png` shows the final Pareto front in risk–return space.
+Each point corresponds to a non‑dominated portfolio with its own allocation across the five assets.

 ![Pareto Front](pareto_front.png)

+The front exhibits the expected upward‑sloping shape: portfolios with higher expected returns carry higher variance, confirming the risk–return trade‑off observed in the report.

 ### Balanced Portfolio Allocation

-The chart `balanced_portfolio_pie.png` visualizes the asset weights of a selected “balanced” portfolio, typically chosen to maximize a risk‑adjusted performance metric such as the Sharpe ratio.
+The chart `balanced_portfolio_pie.png` visualizes the allocation of the selected **balanced portfolio**, defined as the portfolio with the highest Sharpe ratio (assuming risk‑free rate 0).

 ![Balanced Portfolio](balanced_portfolio_pie.png)

-### Example Portfolio Types

-From the Pareto set, the analysis highlights:
+The report shows that this portfolio heavily weights HDFCBANK and BHARTIARTL, with modest exposure to AXISBANK and minimal or zero allocation to the lower‑return stocks TATASTEEL and TITAN [`NSGA_II_FinancialReport.pdf`](file:///e%3A/Projects/AI_proj_git/NSGA_II_FinancialReport.pdf).

+### Highlighted Portfolios

+The analysis identifies three representative portfolios on the Pareto front:

-1. **Minimum Risk Portfolio** – Lowest volatility, conservative allocation.
+1. **Minimum Risk Portfolio**
+   - Strong diversification across HDFCBANK, BHARTIARTL, and TITAN
+   - Very small allocations to TATASTEEL and AXISBANK
+   - Lowest variance, suitable for highly risk‑averse investors

-2. **Maximum Return Portfolio** – Highest expected return, aggressive allocation.
+2. **Maximum Return Portfolio**
-3. **Balanced Portfolio** – Best compromise between risk and return (highest Sharpe ratio in the study).

-These are explained in more detail in the accompanying report files.
+   - Dominated by BHARTIARTL and HDFCBANK
+   - Negligible or zero allocation to the negative‑return assets
+   - Highest expected annual return but also higher variance

+3. **Balanced (Maximum Sharpe) Portfolio**
+   - Same composition as the maximum‑return portfolio in this dataset
+   - Achieves the best risk‑adjusted performance (Sharpe ratio ≈ 10.5)

+Detailed numerical results and tables for these portfolios are provided in [`NSGA_II_FinancialReport.pdf`](file:///e%3A/Projects/AI_proj_git/NSGA_II_FinancialReport.pdf).

 ---